mahilab/Syntacts/software.md

 ![Syntacts Software](https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/software_no_text.png)

 Syntacts provides you with low level access to audio hardware and a variety of mechanisms to generate tactile cues.
 Softwre APIs and examples for C/C++, C#, Python, and Unity are provided.
 In addition, Syntacts contains a cross-platform GUI for prototyping and playing back cues.
-Follow the steps below to get started in your prefered environment.
+Follow the steps below to get started in your preferred environment.

 ## GUI
 - Get the latest [Release](https://github.com/mahilab/Syntacts/releases) and extract the files.
-- Run the GUI exectuable in the top level directory.
+- Run the GUI executable in the top level directory.
 On Windows, you may receive a "Windows protected your PC" screen.
 Click "More info", then "Run anyway".

 ## C/C++
 - Get the source code by pulling `master` or from the latest [Release](https://github.com/mahilab/Syntacts/releases).